Discover the Unique Charm of Ruston, Louisiana

 About the author

-Luke Mathis is the manager of Mathis Roofing and Construction in Dubach, Louisiana, working alongside Perry Mathis to lead the local, family-focused roofing and construction business.
+Luke Mathis is co-owner of Mathis Roofing and Construction in Dubach, Louisiana, working alongside Perry Mathis to lead the local, family-focused roofing and construction business.
 With steady growth since their founding, Luke helps provide quality craftsmanship and trusted service to homeowners throughout Northeast Louisiana.

 A Beacon of Learning: Celebrating Ruston, Louisiana’s Educational Excellence